GuptaEesh/notes_app/README.md

 Notes App
-It has been built using react-JS , CSS and mongo-DB at backend.
+It has been built using react-JS ,Tailwind CSS and mongo-DB at backend.

 Features Present:-
 - Login